Introduction

 Application Insights is always monitoring your application, and external resources used by your applications if applicable, and you can configure alerts to be notified when something is not going as expected.
 For example, you can create an alert to be triggered when the application goes down or if the application is slower than normal, those features are also extendable to your external resources.

 With Application Insights Web Tests, you can create multi-step web tests using Visual Studio for your web services in order to validate if your external sources are still valid and have not changed.
-It is important to notice that Multi-Step Web Tests is deprecated and will not be available in future versions of Visual Studio.
+It is important to notice that Multi-Step Web Tests are deprecated and will not be available in future versions of Visual Studio.

 There is another type of Web Test, the URL Ping test that is a great way to automate an availability health check for your applications.
-With Application Insights URL Ping Availability Tests you can customize the frequency, acceptance criteria, URL, and locations that this test will run.
+With Application Insights URL Ping Availability Tests, you can customize the frequency, acceptance criteria, URL, and locations that this test will run.

 Application Insights Alerts is another tool to monitor your application, you can select from a wide range of pre-built conditions to customize your alerts and, select the action group to be executed when those conditions are met.